Azure/iotedge/doc/reported_states_during_deployment.md

 NOTE: If the module was previously marked as “running” it will stay “running” using the previous image until the pull for the new module is complete.

-NOTE: The IoT Edge runtime doesn’t have a clear indicator that the pull is in progress compared to the pull failing for some other reason (like a bad image name).
-You may be able to derive some information from `.properties.reported.lastDesiredStatus.description`.
+NOTE: Some module images may be very large or download very slowly.
+The IoT Edge runtime will only wait for just over a minute for this pull to complete before timing out.
+The pull will still be in progress, but the runtime will report this attempt as unsuccessful until the pull is complete.
+The IoT Edge runtime doesn’t have a clear indicator to distinguish between this state and a failed image pull.
+You may be able to derive diagnostic information from `.properties.reported.lastDesiredStatus.description`.
 For example, if the pull was timed out, the text will contain “The operation was canceled”, and this state is probably transitional.

-## Changes for individual deployments
+# Changes for individual deployments

 This document focused on at-scale deployments, but the IoT Edge runtime behavior is identical for an [individual device deployment](https://docs.microsoft.com/azure/iot-edge/how-to-deploy-modules-portal?view=iotedge-2020-11).
 The primary difference will be the **absence** of a [Configuration section](#configuration-section) in \$edgeAgent twin.

 The Configuration Section is set by the service, but it is not read or interpreted by the IoT Edge runtime.
-All actions taken by the IoT Edge runtime are read from the [Desired Properties section](#desired-properties-section).
+All reconciliation actions taken by the IoT Edge runtime are derived from the [Desired Properties section](#desired-properties-section).
-The fields `.configurations.<deployment name>.Status` will not be present for and may be ignored.
+The fields like `.configurations.<deployment name>.Status` will not be present for this device and may be ignored.
+All other twin properties will be set as described above.